 You can also listen to and manage mp3 files, music, and ringtones with this Android File Manager App.

 This app is unique and one of the best Android file manager available on the Google Play Store.
 It has a unique dual-pane view.
 This user interface is used to offer flexibility so that you can copy and move files from one panel to another with ease.

 You can manage your files locally as well as remotely and tweak your system in root mode.
-It is an open source software, and everyone can contribute to it, which is why it’s updated with new feature often.
+It is open-source software, and everyone can contribute to it, which is why it’s updated with new features often.

 The app is fully customizable, and you can sort files by name, extension, size or date.
 You can also change file owner and permissions (in root mode), make shortcuts for folders and locations.

 It supports the ZIP archive where you can create, extract ZIP files and even view them without extracting.